nis6/Portfolio-Landing-Page/README.md

 - View the landing page with an hero image, in an optimal layout based on their device's screen size, such as desktop, Tablet, mobile
 - Observe hover states for interactive elements which are
   - the Contact Me button which leads the user to the contact form,
   - Explore Now Button which leads the user to your work section
 - The skills elements in the skills section are not interactive, but they'll glow on hover (you know just for fun!)

 If you need any support or have questions during the challenge, feel free to ask me for assistance, or discuss it with your peers, after all, it has to be interactive, else it is yet another online course, which you're tired of repeating 10 secs back ;).

 ## Resources

-### Day-1
 - [Create your Github Account](https://github.com/)
 - [Download VScode](https://code.visualstudio.com/download)
 - ![Live Server](https://github.com/nis6/Portfolio-Landing-Page/assets/47380034/5a39b9c2-a507-4ac9-9728-75deb0130329)

-### Day-2

-### Day-3

 ## Project Assets

-- In the `/design` folder, you will find the design files for both mobile and desktop versions of the landing page.
-Please refer to these designs as you work on the project.
+- In the `/design` folder, you will find the final designs files for both mobile and desktop versions of the landing page.Please take a moment to review these thoroughly before diving into the workshop.

+- In the `/Wireframes` folder, you will find the design/sketches each section os the portfolio website.
+Please refer to these as you work though this project.

 - The designs are in static JPG format, so you'll need to use your judgment for styles like `font-size`, `padding`, and `margin`.

-- The `/images` folder contains all the necessary assets, which are already optimized for use in the project, they are going to be in SVG format because vector-based images scale way better than pixel-based images.
+- The `/assets` folder contains all the necessary assets, which are already optimized for use in the project, they are going to be in SVG format because vector-based images scale way better than pixel-based images.

 **Note** : We will refer to the `style-guide.md` file for essential information, such as the color palette and fonts to be used.